steph-xue/quizzical/README.md

 ## Overview

-This project is a trivia quiz web application, where players can choose a difficulty level (easy, medium, or hard) and a category (ranging from general knowledge, geography, and music to history, celebrities, animals, and anime, or "All" to draw from every category) before answering five randomly generated multiple choice or true or false questions.
+This project is a trivia quiz web application, where players can choose a difficulty level (easy, medium, or hard) and a category (ranging from general knowledge, geography, and music to history, celebrities, animals, and anime, or "All" to draw from every category) before answering five randomly generated multiple choice or true or false questions retrieved from the Open Trivia Database API.
 It is built with React, JavaScript, HTML, CSS, and Bootstrap, and bundled with Vite.
-Questions are retrieved from the Open Trivia Database API based on the selected difficulty and category, with HTML Entities decoding any special characters in the text and Nano ID generating a unique key for each question and answer.
+Questions are retrieved based on the selected difficulty and category, with HTML Entities decoding any special characters in the text and Nano ID generating a unique key for each question and answer.
 Once every question has been answered, checking the results tallies the final score and triggers a React Confetti animation to celebrate finishing the quiz.

 <br>